 For all-grain brewing, the crush matters because it affects how well the starches, sugars, and enzymes present in the grain will be exposed to water during mashing.
 The mash activates enzymes in the grain and converts starches into the sugars that become alcohol during fermentation.

-When you’re extract brewing, you’ll use grains that are already milled .
-But you might also include specialty grains—such as roasted barley, crystal malt, and chocolate malt —to add flavor and color to the wort.
+When you’re extract brewing, you’ll use dry malt extract.
+But you might also include specialty grains—such as roasted barley, crystal malt, and roasted malt—to add flavor and color to the wort.
 The process is a little more forgiving with these malts, since they are not being used as fermentables.